horkydorky/chatbot-using-phi3/README.md

 - Python 3.9+
 - installed and running locally
 - `phi3` (or another Ollama model like `mistral`, `tinyllama`, etc.
-- I tried mistral,tinyllama but it worked comparatively better using phi3)
+- I tried mistral and tinyllama but it worked comparatively better using phi3

 ## Installation